 “In truth, Oracle drove sales of cloud products using threats and extortive tactics.
 The use of such tactics concealed the lack of real demand for Oracle’s cloud services, making the growth unsustainable (and ultimately driving away customers).
 Among other things, the Company threatened current customers with “audits” of their use of the Company’s non-cloud software licenses unless the customers agreed to shift their business to Oracle cloud programs.”

 There are public examples of Oracle offering “audit or purchase cloud” options to customers.
 This is where the expense of the audit is used to coerce a purchase.

 Claims by the Union Asset Management Holding AG

-This is a class action lawsuit behalf of all people who bought stocks in Oracle during this 15-month period.
-The claim is that, due to over-stating their cloud capabilities and sales, Oracle have been fraudulently inducing people to buy stocks in their company.
+This is a class action lawsuit on behalf of all people who bought stocks in Oracle during this 15-month period.
+The claim is that, due to over-stating their cloud capabilities and sales, Oracle has been fraudulently inducing people to buy stocks in their company.